OpenM-Project/mcdoc.github.io/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+For more info, check out the [LICENSE](LICENSE) file.

 ## Contact